hippyhippohops/hippyhippohops.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year graduate student in
+I am Aravinth Krishnan, a graduate student (PhD Mathematics) at the Kansas State University.
+My interest generally lies in the field of algebraic geometry and algebraic topology.
+You can contact me at my email arav0006 at ksu.edu.